kartikhunt3r/Adrishya-StegKit/README.md

 - hide secret data inside an image.

-- image looks and works normally after hidinge the data.
+- image looks and works normally after hiding the data.

 - extract data from hidden image.